bgurzick/drugs4normals_ecommerce/README.md

     - adding music to preferred streaming services only once business targets have been reached
     - providing purchase coupons for preferred music players / streaming services

-Current Status - 07 July 2024
-- started this project before I learned REACT and component-based structure, so now I'm going to redo it to make it more dynamic, response, etc.

 Future Plans
 - most future plans have more to do with business and e-commerce design, rather than programming, but will update as progress is made.